The

 warranty, at least in Europe.
 My personal experience with their service

-is good so far.
+is very good.
 As most of their cameras are made of (cheap) plastic,

 there is no repair, they just exchange your defective camera.
 You have

-to send it in to their Vienna firm at your expenses, which is not cheap
+to send it in to their Vienna office at your expenses, which is not cheap

 if you are not based in Austria, but they try to compensate by adding